Fergana Valley: Industry

 Coal, iron, sulfur, gypsum, rock-salt, and naphtha are all known to exist, but only the last two have ever been extracted in significant quantities.
-In the late 19th century there were a few small oil-wells in Fergana, but these no longer function.
+In the late 19th century there were a few small oil wells in Fergana, but these no longer function.
 In the Tsarist period the only industrial enterprises were some seventy or eighty factories engaged in cotton cleaning.
 Leather, saddlery, paper and cutlery were the principal products of the domestic or cottage industries.
 This was not greatly added to in Soviet times, when industrialisation was concentrated in the cities of Samarkand and Bukhara.

 Trade

 Historically the Fergana Valley was an important staging-post on the Silk Road for goods and people traveling from China to the Middle East and Europe.
 After crossing the passes from Kashgar in Xinjiang, traders would have found welcome relief in the fertile abundance of Fergana, as well as the possibility of purchasing further high-quality silk manufactured in Margilan.

 The most famous export from the region were the 'blood-sweating' Heavenly Horses which captured the imagination of the Chinese during the Han dynasty, but in fact these were almost certainly bred on the Steppe, either west of Bukhara or north of Tashkent, and merely brought to Fergana for sale.
-In the 19th century, a considerable trade carried on with Russia: raw cotton, raw silk, tobacco, hides, sheepskins, fruit and cotton and leather goods were exported, and manufactured wares, textiles, tea and sugar were imported and in part re-exported to Kashgaria and Bokhara.
+In the 19th century, a considerable trade carried on with Russia: raw cotton, raw silk, tobacco, hides, sheepskins, fruit and cotton and leather goods were exported, and manufactured wares, textiles, tea and sugar were imported and in part re-exported to Kashgaria and Bukhara.
 The total trade of Fergana reached an annual value of nearly £3.5 million in 1911.
 Nowadays it suffers from the same depression that affects all trade that either originates in or has to pass through Uzbekistan.
-The only significant international export is cotton, although the Daewoo plant in Andizhan sends cars all over Uzbekistan.
+The only significant international export is cotton, although the Daewoo plant in Andijan sends cars all over Uzbekistan.